1. When Will the Shingles Arrive?

 5. Cover Valuables in the Attic

-During a new roof installation, contractors must remove felt from the roof decking.
+During the new roof installation, contractors must remove felt from the roof decking.
 Roof Crafters removes all old felt and shucks all nails from the roof deck.
-This is best roofing practices; however, it can cause an after-roof installation clean up un the attic.
+This is the best roofing practice; however, it can cause an after-roof installation clean-up in the attic.
 This can cause debris to fall through cracks in the decking into the attic.
-The old felt is most likely asphalt based and in many cases tears into tinny little pieces that falls between the roof’s decking and through other holes during the roof install like where old ridge vent was removed, or old wind turbines were removed.
+The old felt is most likely asphalt-based and in many cases, tears into tinny little pieces that fall between the roof’s decking and through other holes during the roof install like where the old ridge vent was removed, or old wind turbines were removed.
 Cover all valuables to protect them from dust and debris.

 6. Rare and Unexpected Things but Possible

 In rare cases, water lines, A/C lines, and electric lines may be hit by a nail penetrating the roof’s deck.
 This should never happen if the water, A/C, and electric lines are installed to code.
 All these lines should be strapped down to the rafters or other flooring joists.
 There is no way to know prior to the roof installation if this could happen and even if the attic was inspected there still may not be any way to see this.
 In many cases, the lines when hit are at the very eve of the house and just can’t be seen.
 This is not the roofing contractor’s fault and you need to just be prepared in case it does happen.